-Damages in a motorcycle accident case are similar to damages in other personal injury and motor vehicle accident cases (except, perhaps, that the damages tend to be more severe).
+Damages in an Arizona motorcycle accident case are similar to damages in other personal injury and motor vehicle accident cases (except, perhaps, that the damages tend to be more severe).

 Compensatory damages include, but are not necessarily limited, to the following: